RedisGraph/RedisGraph/docs/design.md

 2) "Straight Outta Compton,123.000000,37.000000,26.000000,30.750000"
 ```

-The first row is our result-set header which name each column according to the return clause.
+* The first row is our result-set header which names each column according to the return clause.

-Second row contains our query result.

-The second row contains our query result.
+* The second row contains our query result.

 Let's try another query.
-This time, we'll find in how many movies each actor played.
+This time, we'll find out how many movies each actor played in.

 ```sh
 GRAPH.QUERY IMDB "MATCH (actor)-[act]->(movie) RETURN actor.name, COUNT(movie.title) AS movies_count ORDER BY